yingzhe0301-IM/OpenVINO-Quantization-and-Benchmarking/readme.md

 ## 📚 Required Scripts

-Place all of these scripts in the same directory:
+All necessary scripts for this workflow are included in the repository:

 - `download_dataset.py` —— Download 300 COCO images for quantization calibration
 - `export_models.py` —— Download YOLOv11n/s weights and convert to OpenVINO FP32